janlaskowski/random-cat-website/README.md

 # random-cat-website
-An website server that shows randomly generated cat🐱 images
+An website server that shows randomly generated cat🐱🐈 images

 The code for the website was taken from: https://codepen.io/Chanadian/pen/jxRWvg